[DWH] Snowflake Features and Architecture [Big Data]

 The storage layer performs the following operations when processing data:

-Divide data into micro-partitions, creating hundreds of thousands of partitions per data file
+- Divide data into micropartitions, creating hundreds of thousands of partitions for each data file

-.
-Extract metadata (such as timestamps and min/max values) to enable efficient query processing.
+. - Extract metadata (such as timestamps and minimum/maximum values) to enable efficient query processing.

 summary

-Snowflake is a service that assumes the use of cloud platform infrastructure, and
+Snowflake is a service that relies on the infrastructure of a cloud platform, and

-there is some competition as AWS, GCP, and Azure already have their own DWH services, but
+while there are areas of competition with AWS, GCP, and Azure, which already have their own data warehouse services,

 Loading...